WHY BECOME A FREEMASON?

 Freemasonry welcomes men of any race, religion, political belief or status.
 Women also have the opportunity of joining one of two societies with similar principles.

-Watch the new video from The United Grand Lodge of England called 'Discover Freemasonry'
+Watch the video from The United Grand Lodge of England called 'Discover Freemasonry'.

 WHEN DO WE MEET?

 The majority of Lodges in Hertfordshire meet four times a year.
 The formal part of the meetings, which include the ceremonies, usually start towards the end of the afternoon, These are followed in the early evening by a dinner and a few, usually short, speeches.
 Additionally there are instruction meetings where members learn more about the principles of Freemasonry and to master the ritual performed in the ceremonies.
 The number of instruction meetings can vary by Lodge.
-In Wilson-Iles Lodge these meetings are held on Monday evenings except during the months of July and August.
+In Wilson-Iles Lodge these meetings are held twice a month between September and May.

 Freemasons also gain great pleasure visiting Lodges other than their own, making new friends and seeing different traditions followed.
 Visit a masonic Lodge anywhere in the country, or even the world, and you are greeted as an old friend.
 Freemasonry is the ultimate leveller, a community where friendship and goodwill is paramount.